agility-game/squash-orchestrator/README.md

 The documentation of the Web application, also known as Squash TM, is available [here](https://tm-en.doc.squashtest.com/latest/?utm_source=dockerhub&utm_medium=link) and the one for the test automation [there](https://autom-devops-en.doc.squashtest.com/latest/?utm_source=dockerhub&utm_medium=link).

-Squash Orchestrator is used for running automated tests.
-[This page](https://autom-devops-en.doc.squashtest.com/latest/install/install.html?utm_source=dockerhub&utm_medium=link) describes how to deploy it.